Makhila Ainciart Bergara Basque stick made traditionally, by hand and made to measure

 A jewel of Basque craftsmanship, the makhila or makila is made by the Ainciart Bergara family in Larressore, a village in the Basque Country.

-Discover the Ainciart Bergara site, the noble manufacturing journey, the ancestral know-how of the only Basque family that has been making makhilas by tradition for 6 generations.
+Discover the Ainciart Bergara website, the noble manufacturing process, the ancestral know-how of the only Basque family that has traditionally made makhilas for 6 generations.

-The makhila factory Ainciart Bergara is located in the center of the village of Larressore, along the main road and on the pediment (Basque pelota playground).
+The Ainciart Bergara makhila factory is located in the center of the village of Larressore, along the main road and on the pediment (Basque pelota playing area).

 The house is old.
-Its name of Killoteia comes from the Basque word which indicates the distaff.
-It is a former renowned linen weaving workshop but the Ainciart family also made cattails and makhilas there.
-Only the production of makhila or makila was to survive with Jean Ainciart.
-In 1926, his daughter Marie-Jeanne married Jean Bergara and the makhila became Ainciart Bergara.
+Its name, Killoteia, comes from the Basque word for distaff.
+It was once a renowned linen weaving workshop, but the Ainciart family also made distaffs and makhilas there.
+Only the makhila or makila production survived, with Jean Ainciart.
+In 1926, his daughter Marie-Jeanne married Jean Bergara, and the makhila became Ainciart Bergara.

-The workshop of the factory can be visited every day except Sunday and holidays, from 8 to 12 and from 14 to 18 hours (Saturdays: 17h).
+The factory workshop can be visited every day, except Sundays and public holidays, from 8 a.m. to 12 p.m. and from 2 p.m. to 6 p.m.
+(Saturday: 5 p.m.).

-We can attend the different stages of making a makhila on very old workbenches, count the stalks of medlar during drying, examine a photo gallery of artists, politicians or sportsmen who received a makhila made here: Léon Zitrone, Gérard Klein, César, Charlie Chaplin, Chirac, General de Gaulle, Ronald Reagan, Prince Philip, Pope John Paul II, Platini, Cantona, Lizarazu, architect Pei, Nelson Mandela and many others again, including all the presidents of the Republic of Lebrun to Nicolas Sarkozy and François Hollande.
+You can watch the different stages of making a makhila on the very old workbenches, count the medlar stems being dried, and examine a photo gallery of artists, politicians and sportsmen who have received a makhila made here: Léon Zitrone, Gérard Klein, César, Charlie Chaplin, Chirac, General de Gaulle, Ronald Reagan, Prince Philip, Pope John Paul II, Platini, Cantona, Lizarazu, the architect Pei, Nelson Mandela and many others, including all the presidents of the Republic from Lebrun to Nicolas Sarkozy and François Hollande.

-You will see there the diploma of Best Worker of France obtained in 1936 by Jean Bergara for the perfect welding of the pommel of the makhilas of honor.
-You can sit there on a zuzulu, listen to all the useful explanations and, of course, touch the medlar wood and try the different models of makhila.
-The workshop is EPV Centenaire et Plus (Living Heritage Company) and their makhila has been listed in the inventory of rare crafts by Unesco.
+There you will see the Best Craftsman of France diploma awarded in 1936 to Jean Bergara for the perfect welding of the pommel of the makhilas of honor.
+You can sit on a zuzulu, listen to all the useful explanations and, of course, touch the medlar wood and try the different makhila models.
+The workshop is EPV Centenaire et Plus (Living Heritage Company) and their makhila has been included in UNESCO's inventory of rare crafts.

 • Français